Skip to footer content

 SHELL

-Tables provide the foundation for well-organized form layouts with proper table cells alignment.
-The document doc object is used to add tables and form fields to the Word document.
-The following code examples illustrate how to create a basic form structure with labels and input placeholders:
+Tables provide the foundation for well-organized form layouts with proper table cell alignment.
+The document object is used to add tables and form fields to the Word document.
+Similar to how you manage slides in presentations, Word documents require careful structure planning.
+The following code example illustrates how to create a basic form structure with labels and input placeholders:

 using IronWord;